tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/创建请求/创建请求概述_intl_en.md

 Tencent Cloud COS is a web-based storage service accessed using the HTTP/HTTPS protocol.
 You can use [RESTful APIs](https://intl.cloud.tencent.com/document/product/436/7751) or [COS SDKs](https://intl.cloud.tencent.com/document/product/436/6474) to access COS.

-Your COS access request must first pass the COS verification and authentication before COS starts to operate the resources.
-Therefore, depending on whether the identity is identifiable, COS access requests are divided into two types: anonymous requests and requests with signatures.
+Your COS access request must first pass the COS identification and authentication before COS starts to operate the resources.
+Therefore, depending on whether the identity is identifiable, COS access requests are divided into two types: anonymous requests and signed requests.

-- Anonymous request: If the request does not include `Authorization` or related parameters, or the user identity cannot be identified based on the related characters, the request will be treated as an anonymous request for authentication.
+- Anonymous request: If a request does not include `Authorization` or related parameters, or the user identity cannot be identified based on the related characters, the request will be treated as an anonymous request for authentication.
-- Request with signature: A request with a signature must contain the `Authorization` field in the HTTP header or the request package.
-The content of the field is generated based on Tencent Cloud security credentials (SecretID and SecretKey) and some eigenvalues of the request via an encryption algorithm.
+- Signed request: A signed request must contain the `Authorization` field in the HTTP header or the request packet.
+The content of the field is generated based on Tencent Cloud security credentials (SecretID and SecretKey) and some characteristic values of the request via an encryption algorithm.

 To access COS using the COS SDK, you only need to configure your security credentials to initiate a request.
 To access COS using RESTful API, you need to calculate the request signature as instructed in [Request Signature] or directly generate one with the COS signature tool.